After a long period of stable rents, low interest rates and low inflation, late 2023 is a very different place for landlords and renters alike.

 - The processes to increase rent in England

-- How will the Renters’ Reform Bill Change Rent Increases?
+- How would the Renters’ Reform Bill Change Rent Increases?

 - Final Thoughts

-Why are rents going up so much in 2023?
+Why have rents been going up so much in 2023?

 There have been a lot of headlines about high rent increases over the past year, particularly for new tenancies.
 But why have rents shot up so much in 2023 across England, Scotland and Wales?